 Texas Youth-Friendly Initiative Clinic Spotlight

 The Texas Campaign is leading the Texas Youth-Friendly Initiative (TYFI), a grant-funded project delivered in collaboration with community and national partners.
 The Adolescent Champion Model is an 18-month multifaceted intervention that addresses a health center’s environment, policies, and practices to ensure that all aspects of a visit to the health center are youth-centered.
 TYFI Project Director, J.R.
-Chester, interviewed Martha Norris, PA from The Teen Health Center, one of the five clinics in TYFI Cohort 4.
-Martha shared insight into their hardworking clinic.
+Chester, interviewed Ashley Gonzalez McClure, Health Services Regional Director, from Planned Parenthood of Greater Texas, Tyler Health Center, one of the five clinics in TYFI Cohort 4.
+Ashley shared insight into their hardworking clinic.

 Tell us about your organization/program and the amazing youth you serve.